cretz/asmble/README.md

 * Expose the advanced compilation options
 * Add "link" command that will build an entire JAR out of several WebAssembly files and glue code between them
 * Annotations to make it clear what imports are expected
-* Compile to JS and native with Kotlin
+* Compile some parts to JS and native with Kotlin
-* Add javax.script (which can give things like a free repl w/ jrunscript)
+* Add `javax.script` support (which can give things like a free repl w/ jrunscript)